pganalyze/pganalyze-docs/log-insights/setup/tuning-log-config-settings.md

 log_statement = ddl
 ```

+**Warning:** Enabling this also causes `ALTER USER` statements to be logged.
+Make sure that
+you run a session-local `SET log_statement = none` before running any statement that contains
+a password.

 These will then show up as [T83: Statement notice](/docs/log-insights/statements/T83).

 Note that there is also a setting that would log every single query (`log_statement = all`)